tenstorrent/tt-metal/README.md

 ### A note about rebooting

-The full installation of accelerator-level and some host-level dependencies to use this software will require a large number of reboots.
+The full installation of accelerator-level and some system-level dependencies to use this software will require a large number of reboots.

 The minimum number of reboots you will require will be 2, for